Marie Novello: Life

 Marie Novello was born in 1884 as Maria Williams in Maesteg, Glamorgan, the daughter of collier and musician William Thomas Williams and his wife, Anne Bedlington Kirkhouse.
 She owed the surname "Novello" to adoption by her piano teacher, Clara Novello Davies, mother of Ivor Novello and also a celebrated singing teacher.
 Following studies with her adoptive mother, Marie was among the last students of Theodor Leschetizky studying with him in Vienna between 1905 and 1907.

 Novello's professional career began early.
-In July 1899, at the age of fifteen, she won the Gold Medal piano prize at the Welsh National Eisteddfod in Cardiff, and she shared piano playing honors with Ferruccio Busoni at the September 1907 Cardiff Triennial Music Festival.
+In July 1899, at the age of fifteen, she won the Gold Medal piano prize at the Welsh National Eisteddfod in Cardiff, and she shared piano playing honours with Ferruccio Busoni at the September 1907 Cardiff Triennial Music Festival.
 In 1908, she toured the English provinces with a company assembled by Percy Harrison, a promoter who regularly organized such groups; among her compatriots were John McCormack, fresh from his first season at the Royal Opera House and participating in a Harrison tour for the first time, and Dame Emma Albani.
 Around the same time, Novello performed at Wigmore Hall, then known as Bechstein Hall.
 A year later, in 1909, she made the first of her seven appearances at the Promenade Concerts, when on 22 September she played the Piano Concerto no. 1 in E-flat by Franz Liszt accompanied by the Queen's Hall Orchestra led by Sir Henry Wood.